magao-x/handbook/operating/daily_shutdown.rst

 These procedures are used for shutting down MagAO-X at the end of a work period.

 Rules to follow:

 - do not power off a DM unless it has been released
 - do not power off a temperature-controlled camera unless its temp is 20C or higher
 - do not power off instcool!
 - steps can be done in parrallel, so start warming up cameras, go on, then come back

 Lunch Break
 -------------
 If you are just taking a break and plan to come back to keep working, you only need to shut off `dmtweeter` and `dmncpc`:

 - open the loop if closed (holoop for tweeter, loloop for ncpc)
 - press "loop zero"
 - zero flat
 - zero all ch
 - release
 - power off

+.. _minimal_shutdown:

 Minimal shutdown